chrismetcalf/GOC-API-Stnd-new-structure/README.md

 * If numerical maintain at least one version back

 ## Best Practices

+### Human readble / intuitive keys

+The easier your data is to read and understand the more likely the data is to be used and correctly.

+* Good: `{ "name" : "Bogart", "breed": "Bulldog" }`
+* Bad: `{ "nm": "Bogart", "brd": "Bulldog" }`

+### camelCase vs snake_case

+* One of the required formats, JSON, prefers camelCase.
+* Standard delivery platforms and languages prefer camelCase ( PHP, JavaScript ).
+* Camel case can be typed without use of a special character.

+Neither is mandatory or recomended for any functional advantage.
+If there is no reason to do otherwise camel case is prefered.

+`TODO: This felt more rediculous the longer I typed, I prefer snake_case for readablility`

 ### Responses

 Response design is heavily dictated by data structure but there are better practices and more pitfalls to avoid.